bkonkle/chef-cookbooks/README.md

 Chef Cookbooks
 ==============

-A set of cookbooks to use Chef for managing configuration for Django servers.
+A set of cookbooks to use Chef for managing configuration for Django on Ubuntu servers.
 Many of these cookbooks came from the [Opscode repository][1], but they have been heavily modified.
 Some of the ideas came from Eric Holscher's great [blog posts][2] about using Chef with Django.

 These cookbooks are designed to be used to handle everything except for the deployment, which can be handled with a separate tool like Fabric.
 In the